FBI searches for two Capitol riot defendants who have disappeared

 A federal judge in Washington issued bench warrants for the arrest of Olivia Pollock and Joseph Hutchinson III last week after the court was notified that they had tampered with or removed the ankle monitors that track their location, said Joe Boland, a supervisory special agent with the FBI's Lakeland, Florida office.

 Boland said the FBI has recovered one of the defendants' ankle monitors after they removed it, but declined to say whether it was Pollock's or Hutchinson's.
-By Monday afternoon, the FBI had not located either of them, he said.
+By Monday afternoon, the FBI had not located either defendant, he said.

 Olivia Pollock, of Lakeland, is the sister of another Jan.
 6 defendant, Jonathan Pollock, who has been on the lam for months.
 The FBI has offered a reward of up $30,000 in exchange for information leading to the arrest and conviction of her brother, who is accused of assaulting multiple police officers during the riot.